-Division of Human Life Studies, Faculty of Human Life and Environmental Sciences

-Human daily life is a complex and comprehensive activity in which life-long human development, the ideal nature of human society to enable the activities of daily life, ethnicity, history, tradition, culture, and a variety of other aspects are mutually linked.
+Division of Human Life Studies, Faculty of Human Life and Environmental Sciences society to enable the activities of daily life, ethnicity, history, tradition, culture, and a variety of other aspects are mutually linked.
 Our highly complex contemporary society needs people who are able to gain a comprehensive understanding of the complex activities of daily human life, clarify the conditions and social structures that will enable humans to live vibrantly throughout their lives, as well as the ideal nature of culture, and achieve those things.